Advanced Guide On How To Write A Bug Report

 - Go through the defect logs and find out if the same bug or a bug similar to it already has not been reported.

 - Before reporting the bug, give it a unique bug id and make the title such that it can be found easily in the index.

-- In bug report tools, there are criteria where the severity of the bug can be mentioned.
-The bug may be minor, major, critical or in worst case a blocker.
+- In bug reporting tools, there are criteria where the severity of the bug can be mentioned.
+The bug may be minor, major, critical, or in the worst case, a blocker.
 How soon the bug needs to be fixed depends on its category.

-This is the most important part of the bug report.
-It helps the developer to replicate the issue in development or production environment.
-This is the phase where the tester teaches the developer how to recreate the bug in their own environment.
-While writing this section, instead of a brief summary, focus on.
+This is the most important part of “How to write a bug report?”.
+It helps the developer to replicate the issue in the development or production environment.
+This is the phase where the tester teaches the developer how to recreate the bug in their environment.
+While writing this section, instead of a brief summary, focus on:

-- Step by step guidance to observe the impacted functionality
+- Step by step guide to observing the impacted functionality.

 - Mention the environment and platform details and also the user type, whether the issue is happening for a specific user or all users.

 - Don’t forget to attach screenshots.
 These act as solid evidence for your report and also helps the developer to compare the report with the scenario recreated on their system.

 Learn how to mark bugs using real-time testing: